eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 18.10:
 -->
 ## Classpath warnings appear or the application classes are not on the classpath
-If you work with Appsody projects in Codewind for VS Code, you might encounter `Classpath is incomplete` warnings or notifications that applications classes are not on the classpath.
+If you work with Appsody projects in Codewind for VS Code, you might encounter `Classpath is incomplete` warnings or notifications that application classes are not on the classpath.

-**Workaround** Complete the following instructions to work around the error:
+**Workaround** Add the `codewind-workspace` folder to the workspace:
-1. After you create an Appsody Java Microprofile project, open the `codewind-workspace`.
+1. After you create an Appsody Java MicroProfile project, open the `codewind-workspace` folder.
 2. Right-click the `codewind-workspace` folder and select **Add Folder to Workspace...**.
 3. Choose the project folder and click **Add**.